When it comes to cybersecurity, you don’t want any surprises.

 These sensors are installed on your existing VMware or Hyper-V hypervisor.

-Along with the virtual sensor, you’ll need to install two network adapters.
+Along with the virtual sensor, you’ll need to install two network adapters (one for management and the other for log collection).
 Because of the amount of traffic the sensor will process, your managed SOC will recommend using new, dedicated sensors.
 One is used to monitor the traffic, and the other is used to manage it.

 Along with purchasing a virtual sensor and adapters, the best practice is to set up the management adapter on a separate, dedicated VLAN.